below/HelloSilicon/README.md

 ## Chapter 14

-No unusal changes here
+No unusal changes here.

 ## Chapter 15

-When I have some time, I might write about where to find the information the book shows about Linux in the Darwin Kernel
+When I have some time, I might write about where to find the information the book shows about Linux in the Darwin Kernel.

 ## Chapter 16